Installing Key Trustee KMS

 Setting Up an Internal Repository

 You must create an internal repository to install Key Trustee KMS.
 For instructions on creating internal repositories (including Cloudera Manager, CDH, and Cloudera Navigator encryption components), see Using an Internal Parcel Repository if you are using parcels, or Using an Internal Package Repository if you are using packages.

 Installing Key Trustee KMS Using Parcels

 - Go to .

 - Click Configuration and add your internal repository to the Remote Parcel Repository URLs section.
-See Configuring the Cloudera Manager Server to Use the Parcel URL for Hosted Repositories for more information.
+See Configuring Cloudera Manager to Use an Internal Remote Parcel Repository for more information.

 - Download, distribute, and activate the Key Trustee KMS parcel.
 See Managing Parcels for detailed instructions on using parcels to install or upgrade components.

 Installing Key Trustee KMS Using Packages

 - After Setting Up an Internal Repository, configure the Key Trustee KMS host to use the repository.
-See Modifying Clients to Use the Internal Repository for more information.
+See Configuring Hosts to Use the Internal Repository for more information.

 - Because the keytrustee-keyprovider package depends on the hadoop-kms package, you must add the CDH repository.
-See Step 1: Configure a Repository for instructions.
+See Using an Internal Package Repository for instructions.

 - Install the keytrustee-keyprovider package using the appropriate command for your operating system: